Winter Horse Care Is More Than Blanketing Your Horse

 Winter Care for the Senior Horse

 Pay special attention to your older “senior” horses needs when the temperatures drop.
 Make sure they have access to plenty of hay and the other horses in the herd aren’t pushing them away.
 They especially need the extra calories to stay warm.
+Add a supplement specifically designed for older horses like Senior Support Naturally.

 Many mature horses develop arthritis which is a painful joint condition that gets worse in cold damp weather.
 Use a safe bute alternative for pain relief like Herbal Bute Naturally.
 Unlike regular Bute or other anti-flammatory drugs which can cause ulcers, Herbal Bute has no adverse side effects.
 Your senior equine friend will likely appreciate the extra pain relief in the colder months.